ckeith26/whisperchain/api/README.md

 ## Overview

-WhisperChain+ is a secure messaging system that allows users to send anonymous messages in designated rounds while maintaining accountability through role-based access control.
+WhisperChain+ is a secure messaging system that allows users to send anonymous messages while maintaining accountability through role-based access control.

 ## Features

 - **Role-Based Access Control**: Different user roles (Sender, Recipient, Moderator, Admin) with specific permissions
-- **Anonymous Messaging**: Users can send encrypted messages anonymously during open rounds
+- **Anonymous Messaging**: Users can send encrypted messages anonymously
-- **One-Time Use Tokens**: Each user gets a unique token per round that can only be used once
+- **One-Time Use Tokens**: Each user gets a unique token that can only be used once
 - **End-to-End Encryption**: Messages are encrypted with the recipient's public key
 - **Audit Logs**: All system actions are logged for accountability while preserving anonymity
 - **Moderation Tools**: Moderators can review flagged messages and freeze abusive tokens